oasis-open/cti-stix-elevator/docs/warnings.rst

 Unknown condition given in *[id]* - marked as 'INVALID_CONDITION'                                                                           628     warn
 Unable to determine the STIX 2.0 type for *[id]*, which is malformed                                                                        629     error
 'equals' allowed in *[id]* - should be 'Equals'                                                                                             630     warn
+Multiple administrative areas with multiple countries in *[id]* is not handled"                                                             631     warn
 =========================================================================================================================================== ====    =====

 STIX Elevator conversion based on assumptions